chef/chef-workstation/docs-chef-io/content/workstation/install_workstation.md

 ### macOS Install

-1. Visit the [Chef Workstation downloads page](https://www.chef.io/downloads/tools/workstation?os=mac_os_x) and select the appropriate package for your macOS version.
-Select on the **Download** button.
+1. Visit [Chef Downloads](https://www.chef.io/downloads) to download a Chef Workstation package.
 1. Follow the steps to accept the license and install Chef Workstation.

 Alternately, install Chef Workstation using the [Homebrew](https://brew.sh/) package manager: